Short-sightedness (myopia)

 How to stop short-sightedness getting worse

-It's not clear why short-sightedness happens and it's hard to prevent it.
+It's not clear why short-sightedness happens, and it's hard to prevent it.

 An optometrist may talk to you about specially designed glasses or contact lenses for your child, which may help slow down the development of myopia.
-This is called myopia management or myopia control.
-But it's not available on the NHS as more research is needed.

 If you're worried about your or your child's eyesight getting worse, talk to an optician.